dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <img src="images/drawings_control-plane.png" width="600" />

-> Figure X: An illustration of how the SRE/infrastructure team manages `app clusters` through the `core cluster`.
+> Figure X: An illustration of how the infrastructure team manages `app clusters` through the `core cluster`.

 Only the infrastructure teams are supposed to interact with `core cluster` directly - while the application developers are supposed to only care about getting their workload running on the `app cluster`s.

 <!-- intro to ArgoCD and Crossplane -->
-The `core cluster` use Crossplane for provisioning cloud resources and use ArgoCD to deploy and manage all services that are running in the core cluster and the app clusters.
+The `core cluster` uses Crossplane for provisioning cloud resources and use ArgoCD to deploy and manage all services that are running in the core cluster and the app clusters.
 Crossplane and ArgoCD are both open-source tools funded by the CNCF.
 They are created as Control planes for Kubernetes, and together they can be used to create a control plane for managing multi-cloud multi-environment infrastructure.

 <img src="images/drawings_resource-abstraction-layers.png" width="700" />